carlos22/swipebox/README.md

 ###Need a couple of options?

-`useCSS : true, // false will force the use of jQuery for animations` `hideBarsDelay : 3000 // 0 to always show caption and action bar`
+`useCSS : true, // false will force the use of jQuery for animations`

+###Changes compared to the original version

+- removed auto-hide feature (title and action bar)
+- replaced icons (png/svg) by fonts (incl.
+IE8 support)
+- different default style